Launch AI Websites under your brand

 • The HTML standard allows omitted end tags only in specific, defined cases.
 Vibe coding tools frequently generate code that assumes browser repair rather than valid markup

-• Broken heading hierarchy an h1 jumping to h3 disrupts how crawlers interpret content importance and page structure
+• A heading hierarchy that jumps from H1 to H3 disrupts how crawlers interpret content importance and page structure

-Vibe coding tools generate the “happy path” reliably.
-They skip the rest.
-What commonly gets omitted:
+Vibe coding tools generate the “happy path” reliably and skip the rest.
+Common omissions:

 • Meta tags on interior pages: the homepage gets them, product and blog pages often do not